Nomenclature changes to part 202 appear at 76 FR 27898, May 13, 2011.

 (2) Descriptive statement for a work embodied solely in machine-readable format is a separate written statement giving the title of the work, nature of the work (for example: computer program, database, videogame, etc.), plus a brief description of the contents or subject matter of the work.

-(i) Amount.
-The filing fee for registering a copyright claim in a restored work is prescribed in §201.3(c).
+(2) Fee.
+The filing fee for registering a copyright claim in a restored work is prescribed in § 201.3(c) of this chapter.

 (A) The work as first published;